Adarsh-Rout/Intel-Project/README.md

 Copy code
 python detect_cutin.py --input sample_videos/highway.mp4 --output output_videos/highway_output.mp4
-Dataset (Dataset can be downloaded from https://idd.insaan.iiit.ac.in/dataset/download/) For training and testing, you can use open datasets like KITTI or BDD100K.
-Make sure to format the dataset properly and update the paths in the configuration files.
+Dataset (Dataset can be downloaded from https://idd.insaan.iiit.ac.in/dataset/download/) Make sure to format the dataset properly and update the paths in the configuration files.
 Contributing
 Contributions are welcome!
 Please read the CONTRIBUTING.md for more information on how to contribute.
 Steps to Contribute